 In Ptolemy’s day (2nd century AD) there was no bright star near the north celestial pole.
 The star we know as Polaris was then some 11° away.
 Kochab (Beta Ursae Minoris) was closer, but only by a couple of degrees.
 Over the ensuing centuries, though, the effect of precession slowly moved the celestial pole towards Alpha Ursae Minoris.

 According to the German star-name expert Paul Kunitzsch, the first known usage of the name ‘stella polaris’ applied to this star in print was in an edition of the Alfonsine Tables published in Venice in 1492.
 (The Alfonsine Tables were an updated version of Ptolemy’s Almagest prepared in Toledo, Spain, around 1260 on the order of King Alfonso the Wise.
 The first printed edition of the Tables was in 1483; earlier copies were in manuscript form only.)
-The name Stella Polaris also occurs on a globe of 1493 by Johannes Stöffler (1452–1531) and in books by Stöffler and Peter Apian (1495–1552) in the early 16th century.
+The name Stella Polaris also occurs on a globe of 1493 by Johannes Stöffler (1452–1531) and in books by Stöffler and Peter Apian (1495–1552) (also known in Latin as Petrus Apianus) in the early 16th century.
 At that time, Polaris was still around three and a half degrees from the celestial pole, five times farther than it is at present, but was clearly becoming accepted as the pole star.
 Prior to that, the closest star of any note to the pole was 5th-magnitude Struve 1694 (aka HR 4893) in Camelopardalis.

 Contrary to common belief, Polaris is not particularly bright.
 It is in fact of magnitude 2.0, just on the fringe of the top 50 brightest stars as seen by the naked eye.
 Currently it lies within a degree of the exact north celestial pole, close enough to make it an excellent guide star for navigators.
 Polaris will reach its closest to the north celestial pole around AD 2100, when the separation will be less than half a degree.
 After that, precession will just as inexorably move the celestial pole away from it again.